-Level Order (Breadth First Search) Traversal of Binary Tree
+Level Order Traversal (BFS Traversal) of Binary Tree

-A binary tree is organized into different levels where the root node is at the topmost level (0th level).
-So the idea of level order traversal is: We start by processing the root node, then process all nodes at the first level, second level, and so on.
-In other words, we explore all nodes at the current level before moving on to nodes at the next level.
+If we observe, a binary tree is organized into different levels where root node is at the topmost level.
+So one idea is to traverse tree level by level i.e. we start from the root node (level 0), then process all nodes at the first level, second level, and so on.
+Here we explore all nodes at the current level before moving on to nodes at the next level.

 Level order or BFS traversal of a binary tree example